ThePalaceProject/circulation/README.md

 ### Factors

-When running tox without an environment specified, it tests `circulation` and `core` using all supported Python versions with service dependencies running in docker containers.
+When running tox without an environment specified, it tests using all supported Python versions with service dependencies running in docker containers.

 #### Python version